Jones-Hill House: Jones-Hill House

 Jones-Hill House, the 160000 sqft indoor practice facility, opened in August 2017 and features a full-length, 100-yard-long FieldTurf football field with a goal post at each end surrounded by an elevated concourse.
 With a nearly 90 ft height clearance from the field to the center of the roof, the facility ranks among the highest headrooms in any NCAA practice facility.
 When completed, the facility will include two full-length outdoor football practice fields, locker rooms, a 26000 sqft strength and conditioning center, hydrotherapy and other training facilities, a 180-seat theater-style team meeting room, position meeting rooms, a 230-seat cafeteria, recruiting lounge, and staff offices for the university's football program.
-A tunnel will connect the Cole Field House Performance Center to Capital One Field at Maryland Stadium.
+A tunnel will connect the Cole Field House Performance Center to Capital One Field at SECU Stadium.

 Center for Sports Medicine Health and Human Performance

 The Center for Sports Medicine Health and Human Performance is an academic research center operated in partnership with the University of Maryland School of Medicine in Baltimore as part of the MPowering the State initiative.
 The Center studies the treatment of sports-related conditions, including neuroscience with a specific focus on concussions and traumatic brain injury.
 The facility will also be a treatment center for an array of sports injuries.
 The Center will initially occupy a 40000 sqft space within the Cole Field House complex, with plans to expand to a total of 60,000 square feet (5,600 m2) of space.